 How much myelination a neuron has is also important.
 Some nerve cells have myelin cells that wrap around the neuron to provide a type of insulation sheath.
 The myelin sheath isn’t completely continuous along a neuron; there are small gaps in which the nerve cell is exposed.
-Nerve signals effectively jump from exposed section to exposed section instead of traveling the Reaction time tends to decrease as the loudness of the “go” increases. full extent of the neuronal surface.
+Nerve signals effectively jump from exposed section to exposed section instead of traveling the full extent of the neuronal surface.
 So signals move much faster in neurons that have myelin sheaths than in neurons that don’t.

 The message will get to New York sooner if it passes from cellphone tower to cellphone tower than if the courier drives the message along each and every inch of the road.
 In the human context, the signals carried by the large-diameter, myelinated neurons that link the spinal cord to the muscles can travel at speeds ranging from 70-120 meters per second (m/s) (156-270 miles per hour[mph]), while signals traveling along the same paths carried by the small-diameter, unmyelinated fibers of the pain receptors travel at speeds ranging from 0.5-2 m/s (1.1-4.4 mph).
 That’s quite a difference!